Take action, make change

-Together, we can make mental health a priority in the 2020 elections.
-Learn more about key issues, how to get involved, access voter resources and take the pledge to #Vote4MentalHealth.
+Together, we can make mental health a priority.
+Learn more about key issues, how to get involved, access voter resources, and take the pledge to #Vote4MentalHealth.

 This year, the federal government is holding the 2020 U.S. Census, and we need your help to make sure that Mental Health Counts!
 The census helps federal, state, and local governments distribute resources for important services, including resources that help people with mental illness, like housing, Medicaid and transportation.